bertronika/copris/README.md

 localised text without having to send special commands to their printers.

-COPRIS allows you to avoid manually swapping characters with the use of *translation files*, consisting of definitions with `key = value` pairs.
-Input text is scanned for occurrences of left-hand *keys*, which are replaced with appropriate right-hand *values*.
+COPRIS allows you to avoid manually swapping characters with the use of *translation files*, consisting of source-destination `key = raw values` definitions.
+Input text is scanned for occurrences of left-hand *keys*, which are replaced with appropriate right-hand *values*, specified in decimal, hexadecimal or octal bases.

 To use a translation file, specify the `-t/--trfile filename.ini` argument in the command line.